kyoto-go/go-conference-mini-2023/connpass.md

 - The event may be changed, postponed, or cancelled due to unforeseen circumstances, such as the infection of a new type of coronavirus.
 - Currently, no sponsorships are available for this event.
+- Within the venue, there are plans for photo shooting and broadcasting by the organizing staff.
+As these may be posted on social media or blogs, if you have any concerns about being photographed, kindly indicate so in the survey conducted at the time of your participation.
+- In the event of sharing on social media and similar platforms, we kindly ask for your consideration to ensure that the content does not violate public order and morals.

 ## Code of Conduct